pr4j3sh/frames/.github/ISSUE_TEMPLATE/template_request.md

 assignees: ""
 ---

-**Describe the template you wish for?**
+**Describe the template along with it's features?**
 A simple and concise description of the template.
-Eg: I'd like a template with React and bootstrap [...]
+Eg: I'd like a template with React and bootstrap that has [...]

 **Describe the use case you'd use the template for** Talk about the context you wish to use the template in.
 Eg: I would like to create an e-commerce app with vue and stripe [...]